Security measurement of a medical communication scheme based on chaos and DNA coding: A precise and concise description of MPPS

-\item \textit{Determining DNA coding rules}: iterate the CLT map (\ref{eq:cts}) with control parameter $\mu_2$ from the initial condition $Y_2(0)$ $t_2$ times to avoid the transient effect; iterate it six more times to obtain a chaotic sequence $\bm{X}_2=\{X_{2}(i)\}_{i=1}^{6}$ and quantize it to get six random numbers $\{S_{2}(i)\}_{i=1}^6$ via
+\item \textit{Determining DNA coding rules}: iterate CLT map (\ref{eq:cts}) with control parameter $\mu_2$ from initial condition $Y_2(0)$ $t_2$ times to avoid the transient effect.
+Iterate it six more times to obtain a sequence $\bm{X}_2=\{X_{2}(i)\}_{i=1}^6$ and quantize it to six random numbers $\{S_2(i)\}_{i=1}^6$ via